 Eating hot sauce or spicy foods during pregnancy will not harm your unborn child but the spiciness could agitate the mothers uterus.
 A pregnancy can disrupt your eating habits and you may crave something with a little more zest, such as hot sauces.
-If you don’t regularly consume hot sauce consult your doctor before you decide to eat hot sauce during pregnancy.
+If you don’t regularly consume hot sauce, consult your doctor before you decide to eat hot sauce during pregnancy.

 Pregnant women are prone to heartburn so avoiding spicy hot sauces may be necessary.
 Your stomach becomes restricted the further along the pregnancy you are and so the acids have nowhere to go but up.
 WebMD states to avoid spicy foods due to the possibility that it will cause some indigestion and discomfort, but they also state that there will be no harm to the baby.
 This discomfort is not transferred to unborn child.
 (2020, babymed.com)

-Does hot sauce cause heart burn?
+Does hot sauce cause heart burn during pregnancy?

-An article from Webmd.com clarify some myths about hot sauce being a direct cause of heartburn.
+An article from Webmd.com clarifies some myths about hot sauce being a direct cause of heartburn.
 In the article Heartburn Prevention Tips for Spicy Food Lovers, statements that hot sauce may upset the stomach but not necessarily cause heartburn debunk the myth.
 Furthermore, recognizing what does irritate the stomach or cause heartburn is the best way to avoid these symptoms.
 (2020, webmd.com)

-Keeping track of the foods you consume are a great way to avoid some of the misconceptions about what causes heartburn says Lauren B. Gerson, MD from Stanford University.
+Keeping track of the foods you consume is a great way to avoid some of the misconceptions about what causes heartburn says Lauren B. Gerson, MD from Stanford University.
 While this may seem obvious if you usually consume hot sauce you may not consider how it reacts to your body during pregnancy.
 Craving buffalo sauce?…It’s safe to eat during pregnancy too…read more.

 What is in these hot sauces?

 Helping against morning sickness, contributing to digestion and providing a remedy to stomach issues could be because of the consumption of vinegar.
 Also helping to lower cholesterol and blood pressure are additional benefits to the expectant mother states parent.firstcry.com.
+However, not all brands, varieties or types of hot sauce contain vinegar and if they do the body is probably getting them in small doses unless you are consuming large quantities of hot sauce.

 Parenting.firstcry.com also states not to overdue the intake of hot sauces and consume everything in moderation.
 That is a good mantra to live by, pregnant or not.
 It is difficult for me to eat a large amount of hot sauce in one sitting and I don’t put it on every meal I eat to begin with.
 If you regularly eat hot sauce and have done so throughout your pregnancy, than the child in the womb will be consuming as well.